Best VPNs for Vietnam – Index

-VPNs are a type of software that assigns you a virtual IP address which is different from your normal address as well as which encrypts the information that you share when you access the Internet.
+VPNs are a type of software that assigns you a virtual IP address which is different from your normal address as well as encrypts the information that you share when you access the Internet.
 This way, they protect your identity and prevent third parties from spying on your Internet use.

 The virtual IP address assigned by the VPN can belong to any location where the VPN provider has a server.
 Therefore, in addition to being secure, your connection appears to originate from a place different from where you are actually connecting.